We get a lot of emails with a lot of questions. Some pop up over and over. So here are some answers that you want to know the answer to!

 What is the heat order?

-No. We will not do any scratching or re-seeding.
-If the athlete doesn't show up, they forfeit that race and that race only.
+No. If the athlete doesn't show up, they forfeit that race and that race only.
 No crazy rules like you must start or anything like that.
 You will not forfeit the other events.

 How many attempts for long jump, triple jump, throws?

 We are not here to be the fashion police.
 So try to wear team colors or jerseys, but we're not going to be crazy picky about it.
 We could care less what color undergarmet or tights you have on.
 If you're on a relay team then the jerseys should try to match.
 If your shorts don't match...
 I don't care.
 If you have multiple jersey styles for kids in non relay events, I don't care.

 Bottom line is don't be stupid.
 Don't wear anything that dangles or can cut people.
 If an official stays take it off, take it off.
 But basically don't wear anything that dangles or is sharp.
 But headbands, livestrong type bracelets, watches, etc are fine.

 How many events can each athelte participate in?